A snapshot overview of schools in Budapest that are considered (although not necessarily chosen) by English-speaking expat parents.

 Greater Grace International School of Budapest(pending)

 Formerly the Greater Grace Christian Academy founded after the fall of the Iron Curtain to educate the children of missionaries.
-Still a Christian school offering an American curriculum and accredited by the Association of Christian Schools.
+Still a small, Christian school offering an American curriculum and accredited by the Association of Christian Schools.
 Recent renovations, doubling the size of the campus, have added more classrooms, a larger library and a new EAL wing housing a language lab.
-Accredited by the Middle States Association of Colleges and Schools (MSA).
+Also accredited by the Middle States Association of Colleges and Schools (MSA).

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.